 - The Navy and Air Force routinely launch interceptors to investigate unusual aircraft approaching U.S. airspace.

 - While not generally publicized, the U.S. has anti-missile defense systems fielded by the Army, Navy, and Air Force.
 National Missile Defense is alive and well in the U.S.

 - The National Operations Center in Washington D.C. has near-instantaneous and simultaneous communications with the emergency management “Warning Points” in all 50 states.
-A missile warning can be transmitted in seconds, allowing critical infrastructure like power grids and communications networks to shut down and limit damage to EMP-vulnerable components.
+A missile warning can be transmitted in seconds, allowing critical infrastructures like power grids and communications networks to shut down and limit damage to EMP-vulnerable components.

 - Federal, state, and local emergency management officials can now use the Integrated Public Alert and Warning System (IPAWS) to alert the public to take specific actions like shutting down communications devices, stopping industrial processes like water and fuel pipeline systems, and urging people to exit potentially hazardous areas like elevators.
 Warning messages can be customized based on the facts of the situation.

 The strength of the EMP pulse of energy is dependent on distance, sort of like a flash from a fireworks display: close up, the flash can be powerful and almost blinding, but from several miles away the light is weaker, less bright.
 Similar to light, the pulse affects things within its’ line-of-sight, meaning that in many cases terrain and built-up urban areas will create “shadow” areas unaffected by the pulse.
 So some people will receive a strong pulse, which could damage their electronics; others will be in the shadow and their electronics will probably be OK.

 So what’s the point of protecting electronics?